jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-23.md

+---
+heading: "Rule 23"
-RULE 23.
-PRIVATIZATION OF THE ASSETS OF NAPOCOR
+title: "PRIVATIZATION OF THE ASSETS OF NAPOCOR"
+description: "EPIRA Republic Act 9136"
+image: "/photos/physics/light.jpg"
+date: 2021-09-30
+---

 Section 1.
-Guiding Principle.
-Consistent with Section 47 of the Act, the PSALM shall privatize the assets transferred to it from NAPOCOR in accordance with these Rules.
-Within one hundred eighty (180) days from the effectivity of the Act, PSALM shall submit a Privatization plan for the endorsement by the Power Commission and the approval of the President of the Philippines.
+Section 47 of EPIRA

+PSALM shall privatize the assets transferred to it from NAPOCOR in accordance with these Rules.
+Within 180 days from the effectivity of the Act, PSALM shall submit a Privatization plan for the endorsement by the Power Commission and the approval of the President of the Philippines.

 This plan shall cover the total Privatization of the transmission and generation assets, real estate, and other disposable assets as well as the existing IPP contracts of NAPOCOR, except for assets of SPUG.
 Upon approval of the Privatization plan, PSALM shall implement the same.

 The participation by Filipino citizens and corporations in the purchase of NAPOCOR assets shall be encouraged.

-Section 2.
+## Section 2.
-(a)
 Scope of Privatization.

-NAPOCOR Generation, Generation-Related, and Other Assets.
+### NAPOCOR Generation, Generation-Related, and Other Assets.

-Except for the assets of SPUG, NAPOCOR assets to be privatized shall
+Except for the assets of SPUG, NAPOCOR assets to be privatized shall include:
-include:
-Page 74 of 100(i) all generation assets and all generation-related machineries and equipment;
+- all generation assets and all generation-related machineries and equipment
-(ii)
-(iii) all real estate and the improvements made thereto; and disposable assets such as facilities, properties, equipment and other assets not essential to the operation of NAPOCOR.
+- all real estate and the improvements made thereto
+- disposable assets such as facilities, properties, equipment and other assets not essential to the operation of NAPOCOR.

-To provide for an orderly disposition of these assets, NAPOCOR shall provide PSALM an inventory of all these assets within one hundred and twenty (120) days from the effectivity of the Act.
+To provide for an orderly disposition of these assets, NAPOCOR shall provide PSALM an inventory of all these assets within 120 days from the effectivity of the Act.

-(b)
-NAPOCOR Transmission, Subtransmission, Interconnection and Ancillary Assets.
+### NAPOCOR Transmission, Subtransmission, Interconnection and Ancillary Assets.

 The transmission, subtransmission, interconnection and ancillary assets of NAPOCOR, as defined in Section 8 of the Act and further detailed in Rule 6 on Transmission Sector and Rule 22 on TRANSCO, shall be